Searching for a job takes time and effort for you.

 Social recruiting is the main way many, if not most, employers recruit now.
 They leverage the social media like LinkedIn, Twitter, and Facebook to find candidates for their job opportunities.

 Employers also use these networks as windows into each candidate's personality and communications skills.

 When you understand how social recruiting works and how to make your best impression on employers using social media, your next job (and the jobs after that) may find you.

-In 2014, as in 2011 (and earlier), LinkedIn stays in the lead for social recruiting.
+In 2017, as in the past few years, LinkedIn stays in the lead for social recruiting.
 It is known as the "professional social network."
 And, it is clearly the social network that recruiters have preferred, although, as the chart below from JobVite.com indicates, Facebook is not far behind.

 Social recruiting is not an un-mixed blessing.
-It provides employers with a more robust representation of the job seeker than any resume or application provides.
+It provides employers with a much more robust representation of the job seeker than any resume or application provides.

-However, too much information may be available - from party photos which should not be viewed by a potential employer to information about chronic illnesses, politics, religion, financial, and family situations, etc.
+Often, too much information may be available -- from party (and other) photos which should not be viewed by a potential employer to information about age, chronic illnesses, politics, religion, financial, and family situations, etc.